7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 - `assertBIO[F[+_, +_] : BIO](???: Boolean): F[Nothing, Assertion]`

+### Execution Order

+By default, test cases are executed in parallel.

 ### Resource Reuse - Memoization

 Injected values are summoned from the object graph for each test.
 Without using memoization, the